Reolink IP NVR/camera

 Reducing latency of motion events

-ONVIF push will result in slightly faster state changes of the binary motion/AI event sensors than ONVIF long polling.
-Moreover, ONVIF push is less demanding for the camera than ONVIF long polling or fast polling, resulting in potentially less connection issues.
+TCP push and ONVIF push will result in slightly faster state changes of the binary motion/AI event sensors than ONVIF long polling.
+Moreover, TCP push and ONVIF push are less demanding for the camera than ONVIF long polling or fast polling, resulting in potentially less connection issues.
+TCP push does not have any particular requirements.
 However, ONVIF push has some additional network configuration requirements:

 • Since a HTTP address is needed, Reolink push is incompatible with a global SSL certificate.
 Therefore, ensure no Global SSL certificate is configured in the configuration.yaml under HTTP.
 An SSL certificate can still be enforced for external connections, by, for instance, using the NGINX add-on or NGINX Proxy Manager add-on instead of a globally enforced SSL certificate.